IsaacMoris/PacMan/README.md

 Esc – Quite the Game .
 P – Pause /UnPause the Game .
 M- Mute /UnMute the sound .
-## Notes
-This Game is developed by a team in Ain-Shams University in Egypt.

 ## Developers List

 | Name             |